ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/SearchAI/BreadthFirstSearch.rst

     We will never need to use the edge between B and C. We can directly go to B or C from our starting location A.

-By the same logic we can argue that this algorithm always discovers the most efficient path between two locations.
-Because it checks all possible paths of length *n* before checking any paths of length *n + 1*, we do not have to worry about it stumbling on a path that does not actually turn out to be the best one.
-(Although there might be other equally short paths.)
+By the same logic we can argue that as soon as the algorithm finds out destination, we can stop and be confident that we have found the most efficient path.
+Because the algorithm checks all possible paths of length *n - 1* before checking any paths of length *n*, once we find a path with *n* steps to our final location we know that:

+* If there was a shorter path possible (something of *n - 1*) it would have already been found
+* Any paths we would discover if we kept looking would be at least as many steps if not more